zhumingcheng697/Backstop-Playwright/README.md

 ```

 ### Changing the rendering engine
-Puppeteer is currently the default value and will be installed by default.
+Playwright is currently the default value and will be installed by default.

-### Setting Puppeteer option flags
+### Setting Playwright option flags
-Backstop sets two defaults for Puppeteer:
+Backstop sets two defaults for Playwright:

 ```json
 ignoreHTTPSErrors: true,